orcfax/docs/docs/fact-token/utility-token.md

 required in the validator smart contract.

-By requiring operators to put up a certain amount of $FACT to run a node, operators demonstrate their “skin in the game”.
+By requiring operators to put up a certain amount of $FACT to run a node, operators demonstrate their "skin in the game".
 Orcfax decided on the required amount of $FACT which simultaneously encourages a diverse community of node operators while also discouraging bad actors.
 If, for whatever reason, a node reports irregular data or has persistent networking issues, then their deposited